Family Encyclopedia >> Health

 • 3 cloves of garlic

-• jar of spaghetti sauce (of course you can also make it with fresh tomatoes)
+• Jar of spaghetti sauce (or make your own with fresh tomatoes)

-Add the spaghetti sauce (or the freshly soaked tomatoes) and heat through.
-Add fresh pieces of basil and season a bit with some vegetarian Maggi garden herb stock powder.
+Stir in spaghetti sauce (or pureed fresh tomatoes) and heat gently.
+Chop fresh basil and add it in, then season with vegetarian garden herbs broth powder.

 Read also: other tasty simple dinner recipes can be found here